-An HDMI splitter is a fairly simple piece of technology that allows you to transmit audio-visual data from one HDMI source to two HDMI receivers.
+An HDMI splitter is a fairly simple piece of technology that allows you to transmit audio-visual data from one HDMI source - regardless of the size of cable like mini and micro (our tutorial on the differences) - to two HDMI receivers.
 This can be useful in situations where you have a television and a sound system you want to feed an external source to, but your devices don’t have HDMI ARC or eARC.
 It can also be useful if you want to display the content from one source on multiple TVs.

 An HDMI splitter takes the HDMI signal from one source and splits it into two identical sources.
 HDMI splitters can either be passive, simply splitting the signal, or active, adding some additional power to the split signals to compensate for the loss of cutting a signal in half.

 Passive HDMI splitters are usually sufficient for most applications.
 If, however, you have a setup involving long cable runs, then you should use an active HDMI splitter.